16 trading rules for the crypto day trader

-Or do they know something they shouldn’t and could they be putting you at risk by sharing it with you?
+Or do they know something they shouldn’t?
+Are they putting you at risk by sharing it with you?

 Traders that own their results don’t take tips.

-When a trade follows a defined process, even if it’s a loose process, you are objective and can make rational decisions.
+When a trade follows a defined process, you can make objective, rational decisions.

-But when you decide to trade to pay for something, you are now removing objectivity.
+But when you decide to trade to pay for something, objectivity is gone.
 It’s no longer a process.
 You’re focused on something else.
 Making a statement.
 Now the trade is about ego.

-Neediness is an extreme emotional behaviour that kills results in every decision making process.
+Neediness is an emotional extreme that kills results in every decision.

-The fastest way to lose money trading is to start trading to pay for things.
+One of the fastest ways to lose is to start day trading Bitcoin to pay for things.

-You and I are emotional beings, and sometimes things happen in life outside of the market, and sometimes those situations are disruptive.
+You and I are emotional beings, and sometimes things happen in life outside of the market.
+And sometimes, those situations are disruptive.

 You might experience a death of someone close to you.

 You might have a new baby at home, and your sleep is way down.
 Or you might have other stressors due to injury, a car accident, or something else.